Program Information

 Information

-Criminal justice is an interdisciplinary program with enough flexibility to permit students to pursue diverse interest within the system.
-For example, an Associate of Arts (AA) allows students interested in social work probation, parole, law, or law enforcement to have a foundational understanding before transfer to the university for a Bachelor of Arts (BA) degree.
+Criminal Justice is an interdisciplinary program with enough flexibility to permit students to pursue diverse interests within the system.
+For example, an Associate of Arts (AA) in Criminal Justice allows students interested in social work, probation, parole, law, or law enforcement to have a foundational understanding before transfer to the university for a Bachelor of Arts (BA) degree.
 Students directed toward probation, parole, or corrections work are advised to select courses from the transfer core.
 Students seeking an Associate of Applied Science (AAS) in Criminal Justice have the opportunity to earn three certificates on the pathway to that degree.
 The AAS transfers to a Bachelor of Applied Arts and Science (BAAS) degree at many universities.

 Occupational Certificate

-A working police officer who has completed a basic police academy and passed the state’s licensing exam may be eligible to earn credit for prior learning through San Jacinto College once he or she completes six hours of criminal justice courses.
+Working police officers who have completed a basic police academy and passed the state’s licensing exam may be eligible to earn credit for prior learning through San Jacinto College once they complete six hours of criminal justice courses.
 Students may contact the Department Chair for more information.

 Admission